 It usually provides for a severance payment made to you by your employer, in return for which you agree not to pursue any claim you may have at an Employment Tribunal.

 In order for the settlement agreement to be binding, you will need to take advice from a qualified employment lawyer.

 In the vast majority of cases, your employer will cover all our charges for advising on the settlement agreement.
 This means you pay us nothing.
 No extra costs are incurred without your prior approval.

 How quickly can we deal with it?

-All of our solicitors can assist with advising you on the terms of your settlement agreement.
+All of our employment experts can assist with advising you on the terms of your settlement agreement.